Hidden Valley Park Partnership

 The City of Bellevue and the Boys & Girls Club of Bellevue (BGCB) have worked together in support of children and families for many years.
 Partnerships include the South Bellevue Community Center, Lake Hills Clubhouse and Ground Zero Teen Center.

-The proposed partnership includes:
+The partnership includes:

 A community meeting introducing the project was held on October 11, and a public hearing was held on November 15, to encourage feedback and to allow the public to ask questions and express concerns.
-The project is currently in permitting.
-Construction could begin as early as the third or fourth quarter of 2013.